optimizely/scribe/content/stories/1800-dentist.md

 In less than a week, the team found that *shortening the first step of the checkout funnel increased conversions by 23.3%.*

-## Takeaways
+## Testing Takeaways

+### Test your Information Collection Process.

-* *Test your information collection process.* Site visitors’ behaviors may change as they travel down the funnel.
+Site visitors’ behaviors may change as they travel down the funnel.
 1-800-DENTIST found that limiting inputs during the first step of the sign-up process and moving them to steps later in the funnel ultimately helped more users reach their end goal.

+### Consider Micro- vs. Macro- Goals

-* *Consider micro- vs. macro-goals.* Defining clear goals can set you up for future testing success.
+Defining clear goals can set you up for future testing success.
 The ability to identify and measure their primary business goal — “Thank you” pageviews — while using micro-goals to understanding where users dropped out in the funnel, helped 1-800-DENTIST maximize revenue and shape hypotheses for future tests.